 Notes: Dried woodear mushrooms can be found in most Asian grocers.
 Dried morel mushrooms can be found at specialty grocers and many supermarkets.
 If unavailable, substitute porcini, chanterelle, or any other dried mushroom.
 Kombu is dried sea kelp and can be found in most Asian grocers.
 Mirin is a sweet Japanese rice-based wine that can be found in most Asian grocers.
 Fried tofu can be found packaged in the refrigerated section of most Asian grocers.

-- 1/2 ounce dried woodear mushrooms (see note above)
+- 1/2 ounce dried woodear mushrooms (see note)

-- 1/2 ounce dried morel mushrooms (see note above)
+- 1/2 ounce dried morel mushrooms (see note)

 - 4 ounces mixed small fresh mushrooms (shiitake, shimeji, oyster, and enoki are all good options), trimmed, stems and scraps reserved